 Creating and sharing sexual photos and videos of under-18s is illegal.
-Sharing youth produced sexual imagery, which is commonly known as 'sexting' covers the incidents where following the referral procedures.
-Further information and advice on youth produced sexual imagery is available in the non-statutory guidance produced by the UK Council for Child Internet Safety (UKCCIS) 'Sexting in schools and colleges'.
+Sharing youth produced sexual imagery, which is commonly known as 'sexting' covers the incidents where

 - A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18 - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult - A person under the age of 18 is in possession of sexual imagery created by another person under the age of 18.